cferdinandi/adventure/content/adventures/ready-to-play/mermaid-rescue.md

 ### 3. The Eastern Grove

-{{%encounter order="a" title="Drops of Silver" optional="true" success="You follow the drops for a few minutes before coming to a small opening in the forest.
+{{%encounter order="a" title="Drops of Silver" optional="true" ability="You notice drops of silver liquid in the grass." success="You follow the drops for a few minutes before coming to a small opening in the forest.
 You look up and let out a small gasp.
 Just ahead is a beautiful unicorn, one hoof stuck in a trap."%}}
 As you make your way through the forest, you see drops of silver in the grass and leaves beneath your feet.
 They lead slightly off the path, between a small crop of trees.

 *Do you follow them, or continue on?*